-At the end of 2021, the Human Resources and Compensation Committee reviewed the market positioning of the Named Executive Officers' compensation relative to its comparator group based on an assessment carried out by an independent firm.
-As a first step, an assessment of the comparator group was conducted and adjustments to the comparator group were approved to ensure alignment with the selection criteria.
-Following the review, Genworth and Fairfax were replaced with Equitable Group Inc. and Canaccord Genuity Group in our comparator group.
+Every year, the Human Resources and Compensation Committee reviews the market positioning of the Named Executive Officers' compensation relative to its comparator group based on an assessment carried out by an independent firm.
+As a first step, an assessment of the comparator group is conducted and adjustments to the comparator group are made when necessary to ensure alignment with the selection criteria.
+The assessment conducted this year has shown that the companies constituting the comparator group remain relevant and aligned with the selection criteria and therefore, no change was made to the comparator group over the last year.